Sexual harassment: Prevention

+Anti-sexual harassment march to Tahrir Square in Egypt on February 6, 2013.

 Sexual harassment is a longstanding and ubiquitous social issue, but it is often normalized, left unacknowledged, and even trivialized.
 Certain settings make harassment more likely, making it an institutional and societal problem that can be solved by changes at the organizational and cultural level.
 However, many attempted institutional interventions are not motivated by an understanding of how harassment works, and are instead chosen because they are simple or they fit a legal minimum standard.
 This has resulted in a wide range of intervention styles and research on their effectiveness, with changing and sometimes conflicting conclusions.